 Molissa has also created many works on ballet and contemporary dance companies, most recently for Barnard/Columbia, Oakland Ballet, Pacific Northwest Ballet, Robert Moses' Kin and the Seattle Dance Project.
 She is a Guggenheim Fellow, a Fellow of the American Academy in Rome, has enjoyed residencies at the Baryshnikov Art Center, the Bogliasco Foundation in Genoa, Italy, Djerassi, TopazArts and Yaddo, is the recipient of two Asian Cultural Council residencies in Japan and a Master Artist of the Atlantic Center for the Arts.
 Molissa is the Danforth Professor of Dance at Mills College, in residence in the spring semesters, and often teaches choreographic workshops at other universities, most recently at Hunter College and the Experimental Theater Lab of New York University.

-Performances by the company have taken place at the Joyce Theater, Summerstage, The Kitchen, City Center, Alice Tully Hall, Lincoln Center Out-of-Doors, the Rovereto Festival, Italy, Jacob's Pillow, the Anderson Collection at Stanford University, and at many outdoor venues.
+National performances by the company have taken place at the Joyce Theater, Summerstage, The Kitchen, City Center, Alice Tully Hall, Lincoln Center Out-of-Doors, Jacob's Pillow, the Anderson Collection at Stanford University, and at many outdoor venues.